 There is nothing like discovering new places and getting to know new cultures!

 Needless to say, the mainstream travel industry is not exactly zero waste.
 However, you don’t have to know everything about zero waste to make sustainable travel choices.

 So if you are an avid traveler, but you are concerned about the environmental impact of your adventures, what do you do?

-Enter eco tourism, a way of exploring the world that doesn’t destroy the environment.
+Enter eco-tourism, a way of exploring the world that doesn’t destroy the environment.
 It fits together really well with the zero waste lifestyle and helps you enjoy your travel in a sustainable way.